WoW Midnight Expansion Overview, Release Date And New Features

 WoW Midnight Features

-✅ Level cap raised to 90, giving adventurers fresh goals to reach.
+✅ Level cap raised to 90.

 ✅ Long-awaited Player Housing makes its debut, allowing heroes to customize their own living spaces.